MorrisSimons/ai_captcha_solver_model/README.md

   - cuda and nividia gpu needed for this ai
   - show test samples, "" for all
   - DATA_DIR for where to get data.
+  - Modelversion = version name on your model "model_{modelversion}_{epoch}.pt"

+- open train
+  - line 49 is sensetive for length of filename
+  - line 108 to change learning rate
+  - e-start on line 98 will get epoch of model (model_"verson"_"50")

 ## Deploy ai
 - open config